 - Ice.
 Lay a thin towel over the back of your ankle and apply an ice pack for 20 minutes of every hour.

 - Compression.
 To prevent swelling, wrap your ankle in an elastic bandage.

 - Elevation.
 While you’re resting, try to keep your foot at or a little above heart level.

 If this works, you might not have to see a doctor.
 If it doesn’t, your doctor might send you to physical therapy for massage, stretching, and strengthening.
 If the way you walk is causing your Achilles issues, you might need a cast, walking boots, or night splints to keep the tendon from moving and stretching in the wrong way.

 If you tear your Achilles, you’ll probably realize that you need to see a doctor as soon as possible.
 But until you can get there, you should use the RICE method to keep yourself comfortable.

-Once you’re in the doctor’s office, he’ll give you the option to have surgery or not have it.
+Once you’re in the doctor’s office, they’ll give you the option to have surgery or not have it.
 The decision will be based on three factors:

 - Your age

 - The amount of damage to the tendon